pancsta/asyncmachine-go/FAQ.md

 ## What is a "state" in asyncmachine?

-State is a binary name as in status / switch / flag, eg "process RUNNING" or "car BROKEN".
+State is a binary ID as in status / switch / flag, eg "process RUNNING" or "car BROKEN".

 ## What does "clock-based" mean?